 Freestyle

-Bee freestyle snowboarding speed is not exactly an important factor.
-You will slide over objects more often.
+Bee freestyle snowboarding speed is not really an important factor.
+You will often slide over objects.
 Think of rails or boxes.
-We all know that this is not a "clean" surface and that you can quickly suffer damage.
-Freestylers are therefore more likely to choose an extruded base: it can take a beating.
-It is cheaper, sturdier and requires less waxing.
-The latter is useful if, for example, you often train indoors.
+We all know that this is not a “clean” surface and that you can quickly sustain damage.
+Freestylers therefore prefer an extruded base: it can take a beating.
+It is cheaper, sturdier and you have to wax less.
+The latter is very useful if you often train indoors, for example.

-To be honest, if you only do jumps, you could possibly opt for a sintered base.
-Just to gain enough speed to make that one jump.
+In all fairness, if you only do jumps, you might want to opt for a sintered base.
+Just to get enough speed to make that one jump.

 Know that there is also extruded base material that is enriched with foreign material such as graphite.
-This means you still have the same material, but you enjoy, for example, faster drainage or discharge of electrostatic electricity, with which you can still match the speed of an expensive sintered base.
-The idea that sintered is better than extruded was outdated years ago.
+With this you still have the same material but you enjoy e.g. faster drainage or discharge of electrostatic electricity, with which you can still match the speed of an expensive sintered base.
+The idea that sintered is better than extruded has been outdated for years.

 Beginner or occasional All-mountain